In this guide, we’ll break down one of the biggest challenges researchers face when it comes to surveying an audience — response bias.

 This happens as respondents actually change their behavior and opinions as a result of taking part in the study itself.
 This can happen for several reasons, but it is important to understand each to be able to deal with each form of this response bias problem.

-For instance, if the survey is looking into a user experience of a website, a participant may see that the aim is to gather data to support making changes to layout or content.
+- Participants who look to understand the purpose of the survey.
+For instance, if the survey is looking into the user experience of a website, a participant may see that the aim is to gather data to support making changes to layout or content.
+The participant may then answer in a way that supports those changes, rather than as they really think, resulting in untruthful or inaccurate responses.

+- The setting of the survey or study.
 This is more applicable to surveys carried in person, where researchers conducting the survey can have an influence on the respondents, but it can apply to digital surveys too.

+- Wording bias can come into effect here as well.
+For instance, if the researcher knows the participant personally, even greeting them in a friendly manner can have a subconscious effect on the responses.
 This is as true in an email as it is in person, so by retaining a formal approach to all participants regardless of who they are you can ensure a uniform response from all participants.

+- Prior knowledge of the survey.
+Whether the questions themselves, the general aims of the survey, or how it is being put together, prior knowledge of some aspects of the survey delivers response bias.
 This is because the participants can become preoccupied with the survey itself, resulting in those participants second-guessing their own answers and providing inaccurate responses as a result.

-2) Social Desirability Bias
+2) Social desirability bias

 This type of response bias results from participants answering sensitive questions with socially desirable, rather than truthful answers.